banned-books/project_banned_books/README.md

-# What can we learn about book banning in the United States?
+# What can we learn about book bans in the United States from 2021 to 2022?

 # Option 1: Directions to Run Our Code from GitHub (Manually)